-You want to make sure that your guests have a great time at the reception, and one way you can ensure this is by making sure they get plenty of breaks.
-You’ll need to talk with your DJ about what type of music will be played during these breaks, so everyone knows when it’s appropriate for them to enjoy some free food or take another dance break!
+One method to guarantee that everyone has a good time at the reception is to provide plenty opportunities for rest and relaxation.
+You'll need to chat with your DJ about what type of music will be played throughout these breaks, so everyone knows when it's okay for them to have some free food or take another dancing break!

 Do you provide other services such as video projection, lighting, photo booth, ect.?

 Your event can be elevated to the next level with any one of the numerous available forms of entertainment.
 Fog machines, a projected dance floor, and a picture booth are just a few of the personalised touches you may add to make the party unforgettable for you and your guests.